Coquerel's sifaka: Communication

 Coquerel's sifaka uses a variety of auditory, visual, and olfactory signals to communicate.
 "Sifaka" is a Malagasy name that comes from the lemurs' characteristic "shif-auk" sound.
 The first syllable is a low growl that "bubbles" in the throat, and the second is a clicking sound like an amplified hiccup.
 The "shih-fak" call is used to warn fellow group members of a potential ground predator or to threaten enemies and intruders.
 Coquerel's sifaka is highly territorial.

 Contact calls used when groups are traveling include soft grunts and growls.
 If a sifaka is separated from its group members, it may emit a long, loud wail to find them.

 One visual signal which Coquerel's sifaka uses to communicate is a rapid backward jerking of the head.
 This is a threatening action that may accompany the "shih-fak" call.

 Sifakas also rely heavily on scent for communication.
 Males typically scent-mark using a gland in their throats, which they will rub back and forth along branches.
 Females are more likely to scent-mark with anogenital glands.
-It is not entirely clear what information is conveyed in these scents, beyond the demarcation of territory.
+It is not entirely clear what information is conveyed in these scents beyond the demarcation of territory.

-A study of sifaka vocalizations found that roaring barks are associated with anti-raptor responses in which the Coquerel's sifakas looked up and climbed down.
-The "tchi-fak" vocalizations was associated with anti-terrestrial responses in which the sifakas looked down and climbed up.
-And the meaning of growls seemed to vary by population, where a population subject to significant raptor predation associated the growls with anti-raptor responses, but another population associated growls with mild disturbance.
+A study of sifaka vocalizations found that roaring barks are associated with anti-raptor responses, in which the Coquerel's sifakas looked up and climbed down.
+The "tchi-fak" vocalizations was associated with anti-terrestrial responses, in which the sifakas looked down and climbed up.
+The meaning of growls seemed to vary by population, where a population subject to significant raptor predation associated the growls with anti-raptor responses, but another population associated growls with mild disturbance.

-Economic importance
+Scientific importance

 Coquerel's sifakas, like many lemurs, have been studied to help scientists learn about the evolutionary history of primates, including humans.
 They have been the subject of those researching evolution of color vision, paternal care, matriarchal primate societies, and causes of speciation.